Weather & Climate – Liwonde NP

 • October – Daytime temperatures reach an average of 33°C/91°F, although it can peak much higher with conditions unbearable in the middle of the day.
 Mornings are ideal at around 21°C/70°F. The first rain usually falls this month, and temperatures drop after the rain.

 Welcome to the warm Wet season.
-Towards the end of this season, access to the park might be by boat shuttle along the river, if roads are closed.
+Toward the end of this season, access to the park might be by boat shuttle along the river, if roads are closed.
 It rains in the afternoons and there are spectacular thunderstorms.
-Skies are clear, and the bush is lush.
+Skies are clear of dust, and the bush is lush.

-• December, January, February & March – These are the wettest months of the year, bringing rain most days, but it doesn’t usually last the whole day.
-The mercury hovers around 31°C/88°F in the daytime, while nighttime and early morning temperatures average 19°C/66°F.
+• December, January, February & March – These are the wettest months of the year.
+There is rain most days, but it doesn’t usually last the whole day.
+Daytime temperatures hover around 31°C/88°F, while nighttime and early morning temperatures average 19°C/66°F.

 • April – Everything is lush and green in this lovely month as the rains wind down.